SilvioValli/Bio-Projects/Biopython/README.md

 Some of these projects were inspired by my university experiences.
 All the exercises/projects you will find have been modified from the originals to adapt them to personal needs.

-Among the projects you will find, we will address issues related to the evolution of genes within a population based on their fitness, algorithms for searching for patterns within DNA sequences and much more.
+Among the projects you will find, we will address issues related to creation of a phylogenetic tree....
 I hope you find this material inspiring, happy bioinformatics to all 😄🔬🌱🐧

 !!!I would like to point out that the following description may be obsolete at the time of your inspection as the content is continuously updated and revised.!!!